tryjumping/dose-response/design.md

 TODO
 ----
+* Add a hound/pack AI to hunger
+* Tweak the rules so that monsters can always hurt the player -- maybe consider a single hit point gameplay after all
 * Apart from FoV, have a second slightly larger circle that marks areas as explored but not immediately visible.
-* Add a hound/pack AI to hunger
-* Tweak the rules so that monsters can always hurt the player
 * Add a field_of_view system which will recompute the blocked areas
 * Add damage animation (when a character is damaged but survives)
 * Add death animation (maybe just a fadeout)